ONLINE HELP

 In some cases, running a program or a site with or without the debugger can produce different results.

-Indeed, the debugger introduces pauses in the execution of the process during which several tasks are performed by WINDEV.
+The debugger sets pauses in the execution of the processes, during which Windows performs multiple tasks.

-Therefore, the debugger cannot be used in a procedure called by timer or in the code of a scrollbar.
+This means that the debugger cannot be used in a procedure called by a timer or in the code of a scrollbar.

-WEBDEV - Browser code This method also allows you to debug the browser code (entered in WLanguage).
+WEBDEV - Browser code This method also enables you to debug some browser code (entered in WLanguage).

 This information can be: